PadawanTeam/Aula-27-11/README.md

 Utilizando o git efecientemente
 ===============================

-Utilizar a colinha do GIT para utilziar os comandos com eficiência.
+Utilizar a colinha do GIT para utiliziar os comandos com eficiência.

 ##A importancia do .gitignore